gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

     || echo "* ${X} not CONFIGURED"
 done

 # Build with verbose.
-Toybox will use `cc` that breaking the builds, so need to specify the CC and HOSTCC variable.
+Toybox will use `cc` that break the builds, so need to specify the CC and HOSTCC variable.
 time { make CC=${CC} HOSTCC=${CC} CFLAGS="-flto=thin $CFLAGS" V=1; }

 # Verify compiled 87 commands.